theogravity/electron-dl-manager/README.md

    */
   resolvedFilename: string
   /**
-   * If true, the download was cancelled from the save as dialog */ cancelledFromSaveAsDialog?: boolean
+   * If true, the download was cancelled from the save as dialog.
+This flag
+   * will also be true if the download was cancelled by the application when
+   * using the save as dialog.
+   */
+  cancelledFromSaveAsDialog?: boolean
   /**